npatwari/npatwari.github.io/README.md

 # Sensing, People, and Networks Lab

-Website for the SPAN Lab at Washington University in St. Louis
+Website for the SPAN Lab at the University of Utah